HugoMatilla/Refactoring-Summary/readme.md

 ```

 **Motivation**

 * Break down something complex into simpler pieces.
 * Makes easier apply changes to the algorithm.
 * Substituting a large, complex algorithm is very difficult; making it simple can make the substitution tractable.

-**Mechanics**

-* Prepare your alternative algorithm.
-* Run the new algorithm against your tests until it passes.

 #7 Moving features between elements
 ##10 Move method
 A method is, or will be, using or used by more features of another class than the class on which it is defined.